 Page 168 of the TDDP, Standard 2, states that "the minimum number of bicycle parking spaces shall be one bicycle space for every 20 off-street vehicular parking spaces."
 Per the parking schedule on the DSP, 412 off-street vehicular parking spaces are provided, which requires a total of 21 bicycle parking spaces.
 The applicant's bicycle and pedestrian facilities plan shows a total of 42 bicycle parking spaces.
-Twenty, long-term, bicycle parking spaces are provided in the approved garage on the first floor, near the entrance.
+Twenty, long-term, bicycle parking spaces are provided in the proposed garage on the first floor, near the entrance.
 The remaining 22 bicycle parking spaces are located in three bicycle parking bays throughout the site, at locations convenient to the entrances of the buildings.
-The Planning Board finds that the on-site locations for bicycle parking to be sufficient.
+Staff find the on-site locations for bicycle parking to be sufficient.

 - d.
-Subdivision-The Planning Board has reviewed and adopts the memorandum dated August 19, 2024 (Diaz-Campbell to Huang).
-The Subdivision Section provided an analysis of the conditions of PPS 4-23032 and ADQ-2023-056, as included in Findings 9 and 10 above.
-Subdivision staff also offered the following comments: - (1) Final plats for the property will be required following approval of this DSP, before any building permits may be approved for development included in the DSP for this property. - (2) The DSP does not clearly show the approved bearings and distances for Parcels 11-15.
-To address this, an inset plan should be added to the DSP, prior to certification, which shows only the approved property boundaries and their associated bearings and distances. - e.
-Environmental Planning-The Planning Board has reviewed and adopts the memorandum dated August 19, 2024 (Rea to Huang).
-The Environmental Planning Section offered the following:
+Subdivision-In a memorandum dated August 19, 2024 (Diaz-Campbell to Huang), the Subdivision Section provided an analysis of the conditions of PPS 4-23032 and ADQ-2023-056, as included in Findings 9 and 10 above.
+Subdivision staff also offered the following comments: - (1) Final plats for the property will be required following approval of this DSP, before any building permits may be approved for development included in the DSP for this property. - (2) The DSP does not clearly show the proposed bearings and distances for Parcels 11-15.
+To address this, an inset plan should be added to the DSP, prior to certification, which shows only the proposed property boundaries and their associated bearings and distances. - e.
+Environmental Planning-In a memorandum dated August 19, 2024 (Rea to Huang), the Environmental Planning Section offered the following: